Fargesia Robusta Hedge

 by philinshelton on August 29, 2010

-in Bamboo Plants,Landscape projects
+in Bamboo Plants,How To

 I get a lot of questions from people about screening with bamboo in a very narrow bed, and which bamboo will be best for the task.